 Photo by Alix Lucas

 During 10 days we will be performing various physical and writing exercises and discussing specific texts at different locations within and outside of Teufelsberg.
 Everyday we will start at the S-Bahn station Grunewald, from where we will explore different ways of walking up to Teufelsberg (which is about 3,0 km away and takes around 30 minutes).
-Once we are there we will spend the rest of the day immersing into the program of the Body Mapping Lab, which consists of the workshops and special classes:
+Once we are there we will spend the rest of the day immersing into the program of the Body Mapping Lab, which consists of the following workshops:

 >> The Body as Translator / Nathalie Fari